 The VSNU agreed with the Ministry of Education, Culture and Science to monitor open access publications.
 The VSNU agreed to divide the registration into ‘gold’, ‘hybrid’ and ‘green’.
 Together with experts from the universities, the VSNU developed a definition framework for monitoring open access publications, which is applied by every university.

-In 2017, the universities established the proportion of articles published in 2016 that were open access.
+In 2017 and 2018, the universities established the proportion of articles published in 2016 and 2017 that were open access.
 These percentages should be regarded as an initial monitoring of open access publications.
 There are still some inconsistencies in terms of validity and reliability amongst the measurements used.